Shashank1985/storage-engine/README.md

 * Can be used as an importable library for programmatic integration

 ## Getting Started
-* Detailed documentation and explanation of each component is available in the docs folder.
+* Detailed documentation, usage and explanation of each component is available in the docs folder.

 ## Contributing
 Contributions, issues and feature requests are welcome!